lazarospsa/WordpressDevelopmentBoilerplate/readme.md

-Hello, this is a repo is a boilerplate for fast development with containers mysql, phpmyadmin, wordpress!
+Hello, this repo is a boilerplate for fast development with containers mysql, phpmyadmin, wordpress!

 You can run this with:
 '''